 - Use herbal deer repellents and plantings that deer won’t like to eat.
 These include barberry, bayberry, and perennials like mint, Russian sage, and tarragon.

-- Make sure all garbage is secured and won’t be attractive to the likes of possums and raccoons.
+- Make sure all garbage is secured and won’t attract possums and raccoons.

 Create a Barrier

-- If your yard backs up to woods, you can discourage ticks from visiting your lawn by placing a 3-foot-wide barrier of gravel or wood chips between the grass and the wooded areas.
+- If your yard backs up to woods, you can discourage ticks from visiting your lawn by placing a 3-foot wide barrier of gravel between the grass and the wooded areas.